 The multimodal urban mobility model is the most comprehensive and the largest model built using the AgentPolis framework, covering areas up to thousands of square kilometres and simulating populations of up to millions of inhabitants.
-Employing the activity-centric approach, the model aims to reproduce travel in a multimodal urban transport system.
-The model is similar in purpose and scope to other activity-based mobility models but it is internally implemented in the fully agent-based way - this gives it the benefits associated with the agent-based approach, in particular the ability to model within-the-day decision making and to include ICT-powered mobility services relying on ad hoc inter-agent interactions in the activity model.
+Employing the activity-centric approach, the model aims to reproduce traffic flows in a multimodal urban transport system.
+The model is similar in purpose and scope to other activity-based mobility models but it is internally implemented in the fully agent-based way - this gives it the benefits associated with the agent-based approach, in particular the ability to model within-the-day decision making and to include ICT-powered mobility services relying on ad hoc inter-agent interactions in activity models.

-Technically, the model utilizes most of the core AgentPolis modelling elements with the UrbanTraveller lifecycle being the basis of the agents representing the population of the modelled region.
+Technically, the model utilizes most of the core AgentPolis model elements with the UrbanTraveller lifecycle being the basis of the agents representing the population of the modelled region.
+An overview of the main model elements used in the multimodal mobility model as well as in the other example models is given in Table VII.